raspberrypilearning/sound-machine/en/step_1.md

 try:
     for note in liten_mus:
         speaker2.play(note)
-        sleep(dial.value) # leave a gap between notes depending on potentiometer value
+        sleep(dial.value) # Leave a gap between notes depending on potentiometer value
 finally:
-    speaker.off() # turns speaker off when code is stopped by user speaker2.off() # turns speaker2 off when code is stopped by user
+    speaker.off() # Turns speaker off when code is stopped by user speaker2.off() # Turns speaker2 off when code is stopped by user

 --- /code ---